FAQs - Frequently Asked Questions

 area of the website for more information about student organizations.

 Do I need a computer and which kind is recommended?

-Beginning in Fall 2014, the College of Media will require its entering freshmen and transfer students (journalism or strategic communications majors) to have their own laptops for use in journalism classes and projects.
-This decision was made to help address the growing need for digital skills in the communication professions and for our students’ need for continuous access to software for individual and collaborative work.
+The College of Media requires its entering freshmen and transfer students (Journalism or Strategic Communications majors) to have their own laptops for use in classes and on projects.
+This ensures students can meet the growing need for digital skills in the communication professions and for our students’ need for continuous access to software for individual and collaborative work.

 The College is a Mac-based environment, but students may also use PC (Windows) laptops, as long as they have the minimum specifications, which are noted on the Laptop Requirement web page